depscloud/deps.cloud/content/en/blog/2020-07-03-user-facing-grpc-services.md

 ```

 That's it!
-Walking around TLS termination can be a bit tricky.
+Working around TLS termination can be a bit tricky.
 For a closer look at our implementation, take a look at the [gateway](https://github.com/depscloud/gateway) process.
-This process typically sits behind a reverse proxy or ingress controller and mediates communication with the backend services.
+This typically sits behind a reverse proxy and mediates communication with the backend services.

 ## Configuring an ingress controller